Final Guidance Released

-The FDA is announcing the availability of a draft guidance on FDA’s policy regarding products labeled as dietary supplements that contain N-acetyl-L-cysteine (NAC).
-The draft guidance, when finalized, will explain our intent to exercise enforcement discretion with respect to the sale and distribution of certain NAC-containing products that are labeled as dietary supplements.
-This enforcement discretion policy would apply to products that would be lawfully marketed dietary supplements if NAC were not excluded from the definition of “dietary supplement” and are not otherwise in violation of the Federal Food, Drug, and Cosmetic Act (FD&C Act).
-Learn more at FDA Releases Draft Guidance on Enforcement Discretion for Certain NAC Products.
+The FDA is announcing the availability of a final guidance on FDA’s policy regarding products labeled as dietary supplements that contain N-acetyl-L-cysteine (NAC).
+This guidance explains our intent to exercise enforcement discretion with respect to the sale and distribution of certain NAC-containing products that are labeled as dietary supplements.
+This enforcement discretion policy applies to products that would be lawfully marketed dietary supplements if NAC were not excluded from the definition of “dietary supplement” and are not otherwise in violation of the Federal Food, Drug, and Cosmetic Act (FD&C Act).
+This finalizes the draft guidance on this policy from April 2022.
+Please see the Federal Register Notice for additional information.
+Learn more at FDA Releases Final Guidance on Enforcement Discretion for Certain NAC Products.

 Original Constituent Update

 March 31, 2022